 You may be able to think about a time when your parent walked into your room, saw you studying for school instead of goofing off, and told you they were proud of you.
 That praise feels great!
 Of course, no parent offers this praise every time they see their child doing well; they might be too tired or distracted to do so.
 Verbal praise likely comes at varying intervals.
 It’s still a form of variable interval reinforcement, even if there is less intention behind it.

 5) Random Gifts

 Psychologists have found that this variable interval reinforcement schedule can increase the likelihood that a behavior will be formed, especially when reinforcements are frequent.
 This reinforcement schedule definitely keeps subjects on their toes!
 However, this is more effective for humans than animals.
 Animals may not connect a reinforcement to behavior that happened one week, one day, or even two minutes prior.

-You may have a harder time setting this schedule for yourself because you can’t surprise yourself, but this is where an accountabilibuddy or a trainer can come in handy.
+You may have a harder time setting this schedule because you can’t surprise yourself, but this is where accountability or a trainer can come in handy.
 Tell them about a variable interval reinforcement and ask them to incorporate it into your meetings or training sessions.
 Share the reinforcements that will motivate you to stick to your goals.
 You might find yourself behaving better than you did before!

 Other Schedules of Reinforcement

 Does reinforcement have to be distributed at various intervals?
 Not necessarily!
 Psychologists have identified variable interval reinforcement as one of four main partial schedules of reinforcement.
 The other partial reinforcement schedules are:

 Schedules may also rely on how many times the response is recorded.
 If you give out a reward once your child logs five hours of studying, for example, you are working on a fixed-ratio reinforcement schedule.
 The most common example of this type of reinforcement is reward cards at coffee shops or other retail locations.
 Buy nine coffees, get one free!